 Shall I repeat this?

 A lot has been said in this blog about the potential of information technology to enervate completely new institutional or organisational structures (this is Doug Engelbart’s original vision, as expressed in for ex. his 1995 Byte Interview).
 At least as much would need to be said about the potential of the systems science to inform and orient institutional redesigns!
 (On the last day of the recent ISSS conference in Boulder, I was fortunate to have Judith Rosen, Robert Rosen’s daughter, give me a personal two-hour introduction to her father’s work, and a most valuable library of his and her writings.
-Rosen’s work will surely be recognised as one of the core resources is re-thinking and reconfiguring social and socio-technical systems.)
+Rosen’s work will surely be recognised as one of the core resources is re-thinking and reconfiguring institutions.)

 But let us now turn to concrete things and events.